actie/actie_smsc/README.md

 ## Usage

-There are four publick methods for different API endpoints.
-Each method returns result as hash, or number (balance).
-In case of invalid responce `SmscError` will be raised with error code in message.
+There are four public methods for different API endpoints.
+Each method returns a result hash, or number (balance).
+In case of invalid response `SmscError` will be raised with error code in message.

 ### Send sms